imixs/imixs-workflow/src/site/markdown/index.md

 Imixs-Workflow provides a [Rest Service API](restapi/index.html) and can be run as a service in a microservice architecture.
 In this architectural style the workflow engine can be bound to any existing business application, independent from the technology behind.
 Business logic can be changed without changing a single line of code.

-You can start with the [Imixs-Microservice Project](https://github.com/imixs/imixs-microservice) which is available on Github, as a template service for your your own project.
+You can start with the [Imixs-Microservice Project](https://github.com/imixs/imixs-microservice) which is available on Github.
+You can use the code as a template for your own microservice.

 <center><img src="./images/docker_small_h-trans.png"  /></center>